Supervisor Hahn Says Schools Can Reopen, LAUSD Says It Will Not Open Campuses Until Staff Vaccinated

 “This encouraging news means that dozens of elementary schools will be permitted to reopen for in-class instruction for students grades TK-6 as early as this week,” the statement said.
 “All schools wishing to reopen must submit plans to the County Department of Public Health and the California Department of Public Health certifying that they have implemented a full range of safety measures to permit a safe reopening.”

-Dr. Barbara Ferrer, county public health director, said she would release additional information Tuesday during the 2 p.m. briefing.MORE: 'Injury On Top Of Death': Calls For Accountability Grow After LAPD Officers Allegedly Shared Image Mocking George Floyd
+Dr. Barbara Ferrer, county public health director, said she would release additional information Tuesday during the 2 p.m. briefing.MORE: FEMA-Run COVID Vaccine Super Site Opens At Cal State LA

 The announcements come after a Monday morning rally downtown by The Students First Coalition.
 The group was calling for the reopening of all school campuses this semester.